tdongsi/tdongsi.github.io/source/_posts/Kubernetes/2017-01-16-kubernetes-pulling-from-private-image-repository.markdown

 - Docker
 ---

+WARNING:
-This post is about using older Kubernetes (< 1.2) due to internal corporate constraints.
+This post is for older versions of Kubernetes (< 1.2) due to internal corporate constraints.
-If you are using latest Kubernetes, you can skip this post.
+Using such old Kubernetes version is not recommended to begin with because of various stability and performance issues.
+However, some companies may dive into Kubernetes early, contribute lots of code to make it work and these problems may persist, especially for new hires.

-Kubernetes are all setup
+In this scenario, Kubernetes cluster are all installed and configured.
+We are trying to create some "Hello World" pod.

 ```
-tdongsi-ltm4:private_cloud tdongsi$ kubectl --kubeconfig kubeconfig get nodes
+tdongsi-mac:private_cloud tdongsi$ kubectl --kubeconfig kubeconfig get nodes
 NAME            LABELS                                 STATUS    AGE
 kube-worker-1   kubernetes.io/hostname=kube-worker-1   Ready     1d
 kube-worker-3   kubernetes.io/hostname=kube-worker-3   Ready     1d
 kube-worker-4   kubernetes.io/hostname=kube-worker-4   Ready     1d
-tdongsi-ltm4:private_cloud tdongsi$ kubectl --kubeconfig kubeconfig create -f pod-nginx.yaml
+tdongsi-mac:private_cloud tdongsi$ kubectl --kubeconfig kubeconfig create -f pod-nginx.yaml
 pod "nginx" created
 ```

 However, there are some errors.

 ```
-tdongsi-ltm4:private_cloud tdongsi$ kubectl --kubeconfig kubeconfig get pods
+tdongsi-mac:private_cloud tdongsi$ kubectl --kubeconfig kubeconfig get pods
 NAME      READY     STATUS                                                                                       RESTARTS   AGE
 nginx     0/1       Image: artifactrepo1.corp.net/tdongsi/nginx:1.7.9 is not ready on the node                   0          4m

-tdongsi-ltm4:private_cloud tdongsi$ kubectl --kubeconfig kubeconfig get events
+tdongsi-mac:private_cloud tdongsi$ kubectl --kubeconfig kubeconfig get events
 FIRSTSEEN   LASTSEEN   COUNT     NAME      KIND      SUBOBJECT                           REASON      SOURCE                    MESSAGE
 40m         40m        1         nginx     Pod                                           scheduled   {scheduler }              Successfully assigned nginx to kube-worker-3
 40m         40m        3         nginx     Pod       implicitly required container POD   pulling     {kubelet kube-worker-3}   Pulling image "gcr.io/google_containers/pause:0.8.0"